 This lovely lady is Sheba who we believe to be about 4 years old.
-Her vaccinations have been started and she is now microchipped.
-Doubtful if spayed as it is obvious she has had pups.
+Her vaccinations have been done and she is now microchipped and spayed.

 Sheba came to us from the pound where her time was up so we have no history on her.
 Has shown no issues since arriving and has been a little poppet so far although very mystified about the big wide world.